-We stayed in South Beach and recommend it if you have never been to Miami before.
+If it’s your frist time visiting Miami, I recommend staying in South Beach.
 It’s definitely more of a touristy area but makes a great base for exploring the city since there are tons of things to do nearby and great transportation options to to get around.
 Below are some great accommodation options in the South Beach area:

-The Clay Hotel– We stayed here during our long weekend and loved it.
+The Clay Hotel– Joe and I stayed here during a long weekend trip before we moved here and absolutely loved it.
 The hotel is located on an adorable pedestrian-only side street called Española Way, that had amazing restaurants and a lively atmosphere at night.
 The rooms were small but clean and the included breakfast was an added bonus!
 The real selling point of this hotel was the location- everything in South Beach was within 10 minutes walking distance.
 Price is usually around $100-$175 a night.

-The Freehand– When we were booking we were torn between The Clay Hotel and The Freehand, a boutique hostel that came with glowing reviews from a personal friend.
+The Freehand– When I was were booking our first weekend in Miami, we were torn between The Clay Hotel and The Freehand, a boutique hostel that came with glowing reviews from a personal friend.
 We ultimately picked The Clay due to it’s prime location but anyone we know who has stayed at The Freehand has loved it.
 The hostel has both dorm rooms and private rooms depending on your preference.
 They also have an in-house cocktail bar, The Broken Shaker, which is known for it’s unique cocktails.
 Price is usually around $37 a night for a dorm bed or $99-$200 a night for a private room.

 What to do-